avalos010/devlinks/README.md

 ## devlinks: A Tailwind-Styled Link Organizer with Next.js, Supabase, and User Authentication

 This project showcases a link organizer application built with Next.js, Supabase, and Tailwind CSS.
-It offers a performant, scalable, and visually appealing solution for managing your saved links, with user authentication for a secure and personalized experience.
-While links themselves are currently public, the application demonstrates potential for future features like private links.
+It offers a performant and scalable solution for managing your saved links, with user authentication for a secure and personalized experience.
+While links are currently public, the application demonstrates the potential for future features like private links.

 **Features:**